mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

 is a fundamental change in computing that began more than 20 years ago.
 That is, prior to that time a computer was synonymous with a single cpu and an associated set of hardware to feed the processor.
-Today only antique desktops have only a single cpu.
+Today only antique desktops have only one cpu.
 Multicore processors are now universal other than for specialized hardware like low-power data loggers.
-The worlds largest "supercomputers" (alias HPC system or cluster) have thousands of nodes and tens of thousands of cores, noting that sentence is likely to become quickly out of date as the upper limit grows yearly.
+The worlds largest "supercomputers" (alias HPC system or cluster) have thousands of nodes and tens of thousands of cores, noting that that sentence is likely to become quickly out of date as the upper limit grows yearly.
 A special form of computer cluster is what is now called "cloud computing".
 Cloud systems add a few